 [.
 We did not mention one of M’s operators in this post:

 ?, the pattern-matching operator.
 It can be tricky for newcomers to grasp, but it is extremely powerful.
-Stay tuned for our next post all about
+Check out the documentation on more information about the ? operator.

 — For the definition of “subscript collation sequence” and discussion of